 Nationally listed buildings

-Buildings which are of 'special architectural or historic interest' are included on the National Heritage List for England (NHLE).
-Designation is carried out by the Secretary of State on the advice of Historic England.
-Strict criteria are applied, including (but not restricted to) the following:
+Buildings that are of 'special architectural or historic interest' are on the National Heritage List for England (NHLE).

 • architectural quality